PROGRAM NURSE MANAGER

 When Keri graduated from Washington University’s Brown School of Social Work she knew her passion would be to pursue a career in medical social work.
 Embarking on this path was the optimal way for her to ensure that individuals have access to high quality health care.
 Keri firmly believes that an individual with a chronic illness is so much more than a diagnosis.
 “I believe each individual deserves all the support needed to successfully navigate the complicated health care system.”
 Keri is well prepared to take on the challenges of the newly launched Insurance Premium Program at Gateway to Hope.
 She vigorously works to assist individuals diagnosed with breast cancer or at high risk for developing the disease, with the cost of their health insurance premiums and with their basic household expenses to ease financial hardship.
 It is evident from Keri’s experience interning at BJC Hospice Center, the Saint Louis University Cancer Center and serving as the Program Coordinator for the Young Women’s Breast Cancer Program that she has a strong passion and deep commitment for working with oncology patients.
 She brings a high level of knowledge to each and every individual she helps.
 “My goal as a Program Social Worker at Gateway to Hope is to combine my interests and passions to help an even greater number of individuals that need medical, emotional and financial assistance.
 I am very grateful for the opportunity to guide so many deserving individuals with breast cancer through their treatment journey.”

-Tracy became involved with Gateway to Hope in 2009 as a member of the Young Friends Committee, and has served as the Executive Assistant and Development Coordinator for the organization.
-She is actively involved in the St. Louis community as a member of the Angels’ Arms Junior Board and as a class chair for the Mary Institute and St. Louis Country Day School (MICDS) annual fund campaign.
+Tracy became involved with Gateway to Hope in 2009 as a member of the Young Friends Committee, and has served as the Executive Assistant and Development Coordinator for the organization since 2012.
+She is actively involved in the St. Louis community as a member of the Angels’ Arms Guardian Angel Board and as a class chair for the Mary Institute and St. Louis Country Day School (MICDS) annual fund campaign.

 Pam has worked in the nonprofit sector for over 30 years.
 Prior to joining Gateway to Hope she served as the supervisor for BJC’s breast health outreach program and marketed the mammography van.
 While at Cardinal Glennon Hospital, she successfully received accreditation from the Accreditation Council for Graduate Medical Education (ACGME) for Pediatric Surgery Fellows.
 She has extensive experience in nonprofit project management, analyzing, tracking outcomes, process improvement methodologies and administrative management.
 She is a native New Yorker; lived and worked as a civilian contractor in Saudi Arabia for ten years and formerly active duty (USAF).
 Pam received a Bachelors from Columbia College with an emphasis in business and management.
 “It’s an honor and privilege to be a part of this great organization.
 I was drawn to Gateway to Hope by their mission and the desire to ensure that individuals diagnosed and impacted by breast cancer understand they are not alone.”